-In 2017, we celebrated the passage of our 127th piece of LGBTQ civil rights legislation in California, making Equality California the nation’s most effective LGBTQ advocacy and public education organization.
-We are working within California, at the federal level, and directly with other states to win and protect full equality for LGBTQ people.
+In 2019, we celebrated the passage of our 150th piece of LGBTQ+ civil rights legislation in California, making Equality California the nation’s most effective LGBTQ+ advocacy and public education organization.
+We are working within California, at the federal level and directly with other states to achieve full, lived equality for all LGBTQ+ people.

 The United States Supreme Court has guaranteed the right of all same-sex couples in America to marry, and same-sex couples have been permanently able to marry in California since 2013.
 Today, Equality California is working to ensure that same-sex couples and their families are afforded the full and equal protections that marriage provides.

-LGBTQ people are represented in every community in California and throughout our country, including in undocumented and immigrant communities.
-Until our nation has a just and functional immigration system, we do not have full and lasting LGBTQ equality.
-Equality California is leading a collaborative of LGBTQ organizations across the state, to help LGBTQ and non-LGBTQ undocumented individuals come out of the shadows.
+LGBTQ+ people are represented in every community in California and throughout our country, including in undocumented and immigrant communities.
+Until our nation has a just and functional immigration system, we do not have full, lived LGBTQ+ equality.
+Equality California is leading a collaborative of LGBTQ+ organizations across the state to help LGBTQ+ and non-LGBTQ+ immigrants, regardless of their status.

 Equality4All is our statewide campaign designed to bring much-needed attention to the issue of immigrant rights.
 Click here to learn more.

-Despite historic gains and victories for lesbian, gay and bisexual civil rights, transgender people in America – and in California – still face discrimination, and worse, in all aspects of life.
+Despite historic gains and victories for lesbian, gay and bisexual civil rights, transgender people across the nation – and in California – still face discrimination, and worse, in all aspects of life.
 In our schools, our healthcare system, and in too many workplaces, transgender people face disproportionate levels of discrimination and harassment.
 For over a decade, Equality California has been working in coalition to secure non-discrimination protections for transgender people, focusing on education, employment, healthcare and housing.
 Today, we continue the critical work of ensuring full and lasting equality in all areas of life for transgender people.